-I know that this burnt cheesecake from the Basque region of France and Spain has taken the social media by storm.
+I know that this burnt cheesecake from the Basque region of France and Spain has taken social media by storm.
 I also know for a fact that Basque Cake or Gâteau Basque is less popular as compared to this cheesecake.
 With that being said, I definitely will make Gâteau Basque in the near distant future.
 For now, let's talk about this wonderful cheesecake.

-To be honest, I am not fan of cheesecake.
-No-baked versions, jiggly Japanese types or even the finest NY-style cheesecakes can't work their magic on me.
+To be honest, I am not a fan of cheesecake.
+No-baked versions, jiggly Japanese types, or even the finest NY-style cheesecakes can't work their magic on me.
 This is because I only have my eyes on this cheesecake.
 Unlike all the mentioned previously, this is a crustless, rustically beautiful cheesecake.
 I don't call it burnt tho, but rather, I called it browned.
 I still don't get why is it called burnt tho.
 Anyway, it is literally like eating browned cheese with a soft and creamy texture.
 You know when you walked into a pizzeria and the browned cheese just hit you?
 That's the same aroma when this cake is baking in your oven.
 It is kinda like Parisian Flan in comparison.

 The reasons why I only eat this cheesecake are, it is not sugary sweet, it does actually taste like cheese and it is super easy and simple to make.
 The challenge which I will put myself thru' is to make this keto-friendly.
 This is the very first I'd tried baking keto-friendly food; I am glad that it turns out as great as the original version.

 I always thought that sugar is important and necessary for baking.
 But today I discovered something amazing and exciting; sugar isn't necessary as it can be replaced by natural low carbs sweeteners.
 Yes, more keto-friendly baked goodies to come!
 My daughter said this is the cheesecake to end all cheesecakes.
 And I totally agree with her.
 In closing, I really hope you will give this recipe a try.